walkerRnD/codebuff/backend/knowledge.md

 ## File Management

-The backend handles file operations for the Manicode project:
+The backend handles file operations for the Codebuff project:

 - **Reading Files**: The `read_files` tool allows the AI to access project file contents.
 - **Applying Changes**: The `applyChanges` function in `prompts.ts` processes and applies file modifications suggested by the AI.